 How do I get a job after I’ve got my qualification?

 Most mountain resorts are looking for instructors each season.
-It is all about being proactive and getting as many applications as possible.
-We recommend you start at the smaller ski hills to gain some teaching experience, build your confidence and develop your CV.
+It's all about being proactive and getting as many applications out as possible.
+We recommend you start at the smaller ski hills/resorts to gain some teaching experience, build your confidence and develop your CV.
 Rookie instructors may find it harder to get more hours of work at the bigger ski hills, as the more experienced and established instructors tend to be based there.

-Once you’ve proved you can successfully teach for a season you can turn your gaze to the bigger and busier ski hills!
-Let’s face it, waking up and skiing everyday is way better than sitting in an office Monday-Friday 9-5.
-Any ski resort is better than no ski resort.
+Once you’ve proved you can successfully teach for a season, you can turn your gaze to the bigger and busier ski hills!
+Let’s face it, waking up and skiing everyday is already better than sitting in an office Monday-Friday, 9-5... any ski resort is better than no ski resort!

 Here's a bit more from SnowSkool on finding work as a ski instructor.

 How do I get started with a course?